tidymodels/parsnip/tests/testthat/_snaps/standalone-survival.md

       parsnip:::.filter_eval_time(times_remove_singular)
     Condition
       Warning:
       There was 1 inappropriate evaluation time point that was removed.
-They were:
+It was:
       * 1 negative value.
     Output
        [1]  0  1  2  3  4  5  6  7  8  9 10